ibm-cloud-docs/ssl-certificates/manage-ssl-certificates.md

 ## Removing a certificate

-To remove a certificate, follow the steps to edit it and select "Confirm certificate removal" and save.
+To remove a certificate, follow the steps to edit it and select **Confirm certificate removal** and save.

 ## Using the API